Which boat cruise should I pick?

 What else can I do at Murchison Falls?

 Murchison Falls is an epic wildlife destination.
 It’s home to over 600 chimpanzees, which you can find in either Budongo or Rabongo forest during a trek.
 Among the towering mahogany trees, you will often find the primates playing.
-During your trek, you can observe the chimpanzees for an hour, seeing how they act in their natural habitat.
+During a chimp trek in Murchison, you can observe the chimpanzees for an hour, seeing how they act in their natural habitat.

-Combining a game drive with a chimpanzee trek and boat cruise makes for a magical trio that you can only do in Murchison Falls.
+Combining a game drive with a chimpanzee trek and boat cruise makes for a magical trio that you can only do in Murchison Falls National Park.

 Discover the exceptional bio-diversity of Uganda by combining the beautiful savannah grasslands of Murchison Falls National Park with chimpanzee trekking in the forests of Kibale National Park.
 Connect the dots with epic road trips looping through northwestern Uganda.…